 Residents of the state aren’t strangers to Walmart; the company does operate nearly 50 stores there, including a unit in Northborough about an hour west of Boston that was recently expanded to a supercenter.
 However, there is nothing in Boston proper with the closest stores located on the north side of the city in Lynn and the south side in Quincy.

 Walmart carries so many of not only the hottest items, but also the basics.
 Take for instance eyeglasses.
 I looked at online at stylish selection of womens glasses frames for myself.
 I really like that particular shape.
 I needed new frames but wanted to keep my same prescription.
-I went to the local optomotrist where everything is pretty pricey.
+I went to the local optometrist where everything is pretty pricey.
 Comparing the prices, plus shipping from an online store I thought I realized I could get a better deal going to Walmart.
-My neighbor told me that she had bought some eyeglasses at Walmarts and then sent them in to this online store called Eyeglasses.com and had them put in lenses with her prescription.
+My neighbor told me that she had bought some eyeglasses at Walmart and then sent them in to this online store called Eyeglasses.com and had them put in lenses with her prescription.
 They had a sale on Ray Ban frames, so I got a really cool deal.
 Then, since I didn't need the glasses immediately I followed my friend's lead and sent them along with my prescription to eyeglasses.com.
 Took a little over a week but was really worth it.
 Ok so I didn't go to a local store, but saving money does matter.
 In the long run it was the right choice for me.

 Another reason why EDLP makes sense